Matheuscp98/PepperCapsicum/README.md

 This repository is part of the research study:

-- **Discriminating Planted Capsicum Spp.
-Varieties via Machine Learning and Multivariate Data Reduction**
-  *(The dataset is from this work.
+-  *(The dataset is from this work.
 Manuscript currently under review)*

 ---